 Fort de France

-There isn’t time to explore beyond the capital - Fort de France.
-But it is just like being parachuted into a ville on the French mainland.
-Not surprising, as this is a department of France, and they use the euro as currency.
+But today there isn’t time to explore beyond the capital - Fort de France.
+It is just like being parachuted into a ville on the French mainland.
 It’s all little narrow streets lined with cafes, boulangeries, patisseries and boucheries.
 Most of the streets are steep - it's good exercise exploring and the hills extend across the island, a sprawl of bright wooden houses.
 The West Indies meets Europe.

 In town the larger houses and civic buildings are stone shuttered.
 It’s atmospheric, but there is little of note.
 A brown church with a tall steeple dominates the harbour.
-The main highlight seems to be a statue of Josephine de Beauharnais, who was born on one of Martinique’s islands.
+The main tourist must see seems to be a statue of Josephine de Beauharnais, first wife of Napoleon Bonaparte. who was born on one of Martinique’s islands.
 It’s in the garden of La Savane.